zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 ### Sum

-Dynamic LINQ example to get the total price from all orders:
+here is an example of Dynamic LINQ on how to get the total price from all orders:

 ``` cs
 var totalPriceExample1 = context.Orders.Select("Price * Amount").Sum();